Filimoa/polars-h3/README.md

 # h3-polars

-This is a [Polars](https://docs.pola.rs/) extension that adds support for the [H3 discrete global grid system](https://github.com/uber/h3/), so you can index points and geometries to hexagons in SQL.
+This is a [Polars](https://docs.pola.rs/) extension that adds support for the [H3 discrete global grid system](https://github.com/uber/h3/), so you can index points and geometries to hexagons directly in Polars.
+All credits goes to the [h3o](https://github.com/HydroniumLabs/h3o) for doing the heavy lifting.

 # Get started